VicenzoMF/RAG-system/README.md

 4. Run the Application:

+   - Build the application by running: npm build
    - Start the application by running: npm start
    - The GraphQL API server should now be running locally.